MuhammedBuyukkinaci/My-Helper-Functions/README.md

 poetry remove pandas
 ```

-5) To add a new dependency into development environment and remove a dependenct from a development environment, run the following 2 commands:
+5) To add a new dependency into development environment and remove a dependency from a development environment, run the following 2 commands:

 ```run.sh
 # To add into development environment